JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-03-getting-warmer.md

 As we travel, I find it funny that we keep passing and then later getting passed by the same boats.
 My parents said in previous years they have seen boats on the ICW, and then again in Bimini, and later in the Exumas.
 Apparently we aren't the only ones destined for the Bahamas.

-Our destination today is Vero Beach and our chart plotter says it’s about a six hour trip, so we're in for a long ride.
+Our destination today is Vero Beach and our chartplotter says it’s about a six hour trip, so we're in for a long ride.
 Recently, I have become part of the food chain down here; I am covered in bites in all kinds of unspeakable places.
 I'm really hoping to become less of a buffet once we're out of Florida, however it's not going to get any less tropical.
 Benadryl is at the top of our recent shopping list as I have been eating it like candy.
 Everyone else is thanking me for “taking one for the team.”
 I guess as long as I keep feeding them, they don't bother Jules or my parents, but trust me, it's not by choice.

 Once we stopped at Vero, I tried to fish - briefly.
 I've been itching to get my line in the water since we put the boat in, however I'm completely out of my element in the ICW, bass fishing in Colorado is very different from this.
 I didn't end up catching anything, but at least I threw a couple of casts.

 ---